-Years ago, as requested by the Hawaii Food Manufacturers Association, Christine Bruhn, PhD, retired, director, Center for Consumer Research at UC Davis, and I investigated how consumers behaved toward different examples of misbranded foods.
-Although FDA does not routinely enforce misbranding because food origin does not affect public health, respondents (~69.2 percent) considered misbranding to be an “important issue.”
+In the early 1990s, as requested by the Hawaii Food Manufacturers Association, Christine Bruhn, PhD, retired, director, Center for Consumer Research at UC Davis, and I investigated how consumers behaved toward different examples of misbranded foods.
+Although FDA does not routinely enforce misbranding because food origin does not affect public health, respondents (approximately 69 percent) considered misbranding to be an “important issue.”

-To determine if consumer behavior toward food labels has significantly changed since 1992, another misbranding study was recently completed using BiMiLeap (the app to Mind Genomics).
-Instead of asking the respondents one question at a time as was done in the 1992 mail survey, BiMiLeap used a matrix of four characteristics with four elements describing each characteristic and using the ordinary least squares regression method for statistical analysis.
+To determine if consumer behavior toward food labels significantly changed since the early 90s, another misbranding study was recently completed using BiMiLeap (the app to Mind Genomics).
+Instead of asking the respondents one question at a time, BiMiLeap used a matrix of four characteristics with four elements describing each characteristic and using the ordinary least squares regression method for statistical analysis.
 For this study, the characteristics comprised of ingredients on the label, responsibility statement declaration, feelings evoked by label statements, and product price and value.

 Results indicated that all respondents perceived that food label information was modestly honest (additive constant=37).
 Those who “most often” purchased food for the home had strong feelings that the “name or brand or vignette of the product is consistent with the manufacturer’s location declared in the label” (coefficient=67), strongly considering product price and value when they shopped (coefficient=49).
 Coefficients of 10 or higher projected strong feelings.